KULeuven-MICAS/snax-dev/README.md

 There are three major key sections:

 * `TCDM Subsystem` - is at the top-most area.
 This is a replica of the Snitch's TCDM subsystem where it contains narrow and wide TCDM ports.
 The narrow are for the accelerator's ports while the wide are for the DMA's ports.
 * `Accelerator Wrapper` - is the main accelerator DUT.
 The figure shows that it has streamers connected to the main accelerator data path.
-There also exists a CSR Control which is also a manager for setting configurations. **Note** It is possible to design or have your own streamer, if you have an accelerator built this way, then we connect it directly to the TCDM interconnect following the given ports.
+The CSR Control is a manager for setting accelerator configurations. **Note** It is possible to design or have your own streamer, if you have an accelerator built this way, then we connect it directly to the TCDM interconnect following the given ports.
 * `Cocotb Driver` - acts as the main stimuli.
 It controls the CSR of the accelerator and a port that handles DMA transactions unto the wide TCDM.
 The latter was developed so users can simulate the DMA transfers into the memory.

 When a designer makes an accelerator wrapper, they only need to connect the accelerator CSR ports and the TCDM ports.
 The succeeding subsections discuss these ports in detail.